Earth Day

 Students will also learn the importance of caring for our immediate environment by engaging in developmentally appropriate campus maintenance projects that care for and enrich our school environment, like:

 Students will be learning from guest presenters and leading lessons themselves.
-Some of our guests include:
+Some of our past guests have included:

-Joéle is also launching, quite literally, another exciting project this year.
-With the help of our Technology Teacher, Kevin, we will be utilizing a drone to map our campus’ tree canopy.
+In Spring of 2025 Joéle launched, quite literally, another exciting project this year, with the help of our Technology Teacher, Kevin.
+Utilizing a drone, we mapped our campus’ tree canopy.
 Over the next few years students will be researching our campus’ canopy to study ‘Crown Shyness’, an interesting phenomena that students will be poised to observe, map, and theorize upon in EE classes in the coming years.
 You can learn more about Crown Shyness here.

 There will also be fun activities like face painting and of course we’ll break out the Smoothie Bike, a middle schooler-powered snack station!